victorvladRS/victorvladRS.github.io/README.md

 <p> Most sports require only one ball. </p>

 <p> Rocks make no compromise for sex... rock climbing is not like some sports, where it is made easier for women; or sports like, say, softball, which is only baseball for soft people.
 On a rock, everything is equal. -Beverly Johnson </p>

+<p> We do not deceive ourselves that we are engaging in an activity that is anything but debilitating, dangerous, euphoric, kinesthetic, expensive, frivolously essential, economically useless and totally without redeeming social significance.
+One should not probe for deeper meanings. -Allen Steck </p>

 </body>
 <footer>